sudu87/Microbial-ecology-of-the-transplanted-human-lung/README.md

 **3. Demo**

-All demo and instructions are provided with in line with the code in the individual markdown documents.
+All demo and instructions are provided in line with the code in the individual markdown documents.

 **4. Instructions for use**